majkinetor/au/README.md

 If a package directory contains the `README.md` file, its content will be automatically set as description of the package with first 2 lines omitted - you can put on those lines custom content that will not be visible in the package description.

-To disable this option use `$NoReadme` with the `Update-Package` function.
+To disable this option use `-NoReadme` switch with the `Update-Package` function.
 You can still call it manually from within `au_AfterUpdate`, which you may want to do in order to pass custom parameters to it:

 ```powershell
 function global:au_AfterUpdate ($Package)  {